mila-iqia/blocks/docs/bricks_overview.rst

 In the example above we configured the :class:`.Linear` brick during initialization.
 We specified input and output dimensions, and specified the way in which weight matrices should be initialized.
-But consider the following case, which is quite common: we want to take the output of one model, and feed it as an input to another model, but the output and input dimensions don't match, so we will need to add a linear transformation in the middle.
+But consider the following case, which is quite common: We want to take the output of one model, and feed it as an input to another model, but the output and input dimensions don't match, so we will need to add a linear transformation in the middle.